peakBreaker/express_bitmap/README.md

 ### Prereq
 - Nodejs & npm
 - packages: expressjs, multer
+- GraphicsMagick and gm command accessible in node env

 ### Instructions
 Begin by git cloning and cd'ing a terminal with npm in its $PATH to this repo